KhronosGroup/glTF-Asset-Generator/Output/Positive/Accessor_SparseType/README.md

 These models are intended to test the use of sparse accessors.

-For the models in this model group, an animation channel is used for each visible mesh.
-If there are two meshes, then the animation sampler used by the channel targeting the mesh positioned to the camera's right is a sparse accessor while the left is the unmodified accessor.
+Two animation channels are used, one for each visible mesh.
+The animation sampler referenced by the channel targeting the mesh positioned to the camera's right uses a sparse accessor.
+For the models that have a checkmark under the "Buffer View" column below, this sparse accessor is initialized from the accessor targeted by the animation channel applied to the mesh on the camera's left.

-The following table illustrates how the sparse accessor modifies the base accessor.

 |   | Base Accessor | Sparse Accessor | Sparse initialized from base |
 | :---: | :---: | :---: | :---: |